 Please visit the following links for more information regarding food handler certification:

-For more information or to learn more about food safety methods and programs, contact the City-County Health Unit at (361) 592-3324 or visit the Texas Department of State Health Services Food Establishments Group
+For more information or to learn more about food safety methods and programs, contact the City of Kingsville Health Department at (361) 592-3324 or visit the Texas Department of State Health Services Food Establishments Group